 Jack Shainman Gallery is pleased to announce the opening of What Goes Without Saying, Hank Willis Thomas’ third solo exhibition with the gallery.
 The show includes photographs, sculpture, painting and new media, all which delve into the construction of mythologies embedded in popular culture.

-Known for his innovative use of advertising, a globally ubiquitous language, he builds complex narratives about history, identity and race.
+Known for his innovative use of advertising, the differences here is the globally ubiquitous language, he builds complex narratives about history, identity and race.
 This show brings together several facets of Thomas’ practice to explore objects and language, torn from their history, brought to our present, and repurposed to reveal the process of their agency.

 The works in What Goes Without Saying draw from a section of Roland Barthes’ book, Mythologies, to explore the ideas of explicit and implicit representations found in objects, gestures and phrases.
 By separating language from the advertising in which it appears, he effectively deconstructs the relationship between the reader and viewer.